Harlem Academy: History

 Harlem Academy opened in 2004 with 12 first graders and operated out of St. Luke's Episcopal Church.
-In 2005 the school moved to a storefront located at 1330 Fifth Avenue.
-In 2008 the school expanded to include an additional storefront located on the same city block, and in 2010 the school expanded once again to include another storefront across the street to complete the middle school.
+In 2005 the school moved to a storefront located at 1330 Fifth Avenue and later expanded into additional nearby spaces as it added middle school grades.

-In 2014 the school purchased a half-acre lot at 655 St. Nicholas Avenue to build a permanent campus.
-The school broke ground on its 29,000 square-foot, five-story schoolhouse in August 2020, and the building's construction was completed in December 2021.
+In 2014, the school purchased a half-acre site at 655 St. Nicholas Avenue for a permanent campus.
+Construction of a 29,000-square-foot school building began in 2020 and was completed in 2021.